What happens after my construction loan is approved?

 Is the progress payment schedule in your best interest?

-In most cases, around 90% of the construction loan is drawn down at the lockup stage even though it will still take around 3 months or more before construction is complete and you can move in.
+In most cases, around 90% of the construction loan is drawn down at the lockup stage even though it will still take around 3 months before construction is complete.

 That means you’ll basically be making full mortgage repayments even before you actually take possession of your home.